Project Unincorporated MN

 Clay County In Downer, I met Heather, working at the Mainline Bar & Grill—once a potato warehouse—where she shared stories about her family’s roots, the town’s history, and visiting her grandmother there when she was young.

 Averill, MN.
-Ruth was out getting her mail and she stopped to talk to me in the blazing heat!
+Ruth was out getting her mail and she stopped to talk to me in the intense July heat!
 She shared stories about growing up in Averill.
 The next photo is her childhood home, that was once a bank that closed in the 1930’s during the depression.
 Ruth moved back after her parents passed away.
 To the right of the house stretching down the street a bit use to be a general store, gas station & lumber store—all torn down and it is now a lawn.

 Rustad, MN.
 I met Mike and Sue, who were mowing their lawn when I struck up a conversation.
 Sue invited me in and showed me photos and letters tied to their beautiful historic home—originally the Rustad family house built in 1903.